ahamlinman/slackbridge/README.md

 1. `git clone https://gitlab.alexhamlin.co/go/slackbridge.git`
 1. `go run`, `go build`, `go install`, etc.

 Dependencies are managed with [`dep`] and committed to source control.
+(This is an unfortunate consequence of my current CI setup.
+I hope to remove these files in the future, as they prevent external consumption of package slackio.)

 [`dep`]: https://github.com/golang/dep